Instructions for Graduates

 Children Attending Commencement

 All children over the age of two (2) require a ticket for seating in McGuirk Arena.
+Children under the age of two (2) who do not have a ticket must sit in a parent/guardians lap.
 Children under the age of 13 must be accompanied by a responsible adult at all times.
 Central Michigan University will not be held responsible for the safety of children left unattended.

 All information is subject to